David Headley: NIA interrogation of Headley

 In June 2010, US National Security Adviser James Jones announced that India's National Investigation Agency (NIA) had been given access to Headley.
 The investigation has confirmed that Lashkar-e-Taiba terrorists carried out the Mumbai attack under the "guidance" of Pakistan's Inter-Services Intelligence (ISI).
 Headley stated that the ISI was engaged with the Lashkar commanders responsible for the Mumbai deaths and injuries at each and every stage of the plot.
-Headley mentioned that Major Sameer Ali, Major Iqbal and Major Haroon Ashique, who are serving officers of the Pakistan Army, collaborated with the LeT.

-Headley has also spoken of how after the Mumbai attacks, ISI wanted LeT to disown them in order to prevent global attention to the terror group.
-Pakistan considers it to be an important strategic asset to be used against India.
-With Ajmal Kasab as the only terrorist captured, ISI wanted to blame the terrorist act on al-Qaida.
-It prepared a list of 4-5 al-Qaida figures who were to be projected as the conspirators.
-The plan, however, did not work due to resistance from Lashkar leaders, particularly Zakiur Rehman Lakhvi.

-Headley said that while he had started off as a Lashkar recruit, he started drifting towards al-Qaida under the influence of Major Abdul Rahman Saeed, who retired in 2002.
-Headley was respected by the retired major because of the data which he provided for the Mumbai attack.

-Saeed, with the help of Ilyas Kashmiri, drafted Headley for the plan to attack the Danish newspaper Jylland Posten, which had published cartoons of Muhammad considered controversial by Muslims.
+Hafiz Muhammad Saeed, with the help of Ilyas Kashmiri, drafted Headley for the plan to attack the Danish newspaper Jylland Posten, which had published cartoons of Muhammad considered controversial by Muslims.
 Headley's original handler, Sajid Mir, wanted him to focus on Lashkar's anti-India mission.

 Headley has claimed that Ishrat Jahan, thought to be a case of staged police "encounter killing", was a trained LeT suicide bomber.
 On May 31, 2011, however, Headley contradicted his previous statements, and testified that the Inter-Services Intelligence (ISI) leadership was not involved in planning the 2008 Mumbai attacks.

 Pune attack claims

 In relation to the 2010 Pune blast at the German bakery that injured at least 53 people and killed 18, of whom 6 were foreigners, Indian Home Secretary, G. K. Pillai and the Hindustan Times referred to Headley.
 The Hindustan Times stated that Headley had visited Pune in July 2008 and March 2009 and referred to him as a Lashkar-e-Taiba member.
-The Hindustan Times also reported that the CCTV footage which was accessed by the Investigating agency, could, per The Hindustan Times, help solve the mystery.
-The Times of India reported similar reports, along with The Telegraph, The Hindu, The Pioneer and also Indian Express.
+The Hindustan Times reported that the CCTV footage which was accessed by the Investigating agency, could help solve the mystery.